The Climate Change Research Graduate Scholarship was established to support the rapidly growing market for professionals trained in Climate Change.

 - Describe the research context for the proposed work including a summary of relevant literature (include all necessary citations using a format appropriate to your discipline).

-- Describe experimental methods, procedures, techniques or measurements that will be undertaken to address your research aim(s).
+- Describe methods, procedures, techniques or measurements that will be undertaken to address your research aim(s).

 - Explain your anticipated results and their significance with respect to advancing knowledge related to climate change.